FiestaLake/tgbot-IzumiUchihaBOT/README.md

 Originally a simple group management bot with multiple admin features, it has evolved into becoming a basis for modular bots aiming to provide simple plugin expansion via a simple drag and drop.

-For questions regarding creating your own bot, please head to [this chat](https://t.me/bot_workshop) where you'll find a group of volunteers to help.
-We'll also help when a database schema changes, and some table column needs to be modified/added (this info can also be found in the commit messages)

-Join the [news channel](https://t.me/bot_workshop_channel) if you just want to stay in the loop about new features or announcements.
+Join the [Dev Channel](https://t.me/FiestaLake_dev) if you want to stay in the loop about new features or announcements.

-Our bots and we can also be found moderating the [bot support group](https://t.me/bot_workshop) aimed at providing help setting up our bots in your chats (*not* for bot clones).
-Feel free to join to report bugs, and stay in the loop on the status of the bot development.

 Note to maintainers that all schema changes will be found in the commit messages, and its their responsibility to read any new commits.